Mindful Minimalism: Declutter Your Mind & Your Life

 The Rise of Mindful Minimalism

 Think of mindful minimalism as Marie Kondo’s philosophy meeting meditation in a cool, yoga retreat in the hills of Austin.
-As our lives become increasingly hectic—thank you, modern technology—the need to focus on our mental and physical spaces has never been greater.
+As our lives become increasingly hectic—thank you, modern technology—the need to prioritize our mental and physical spaces has never been greater.
 Our devices, although intended to simplify our lives, often do the opposite by bombarding us with endless notifications and information.

 Steps to Achieve Mindful Minimalism

-- Purge with Purpose: Experience your possessions and thoughts like you’re on an episode of a Denver-based decluttering reality show.
+- Purge with Purpose: Go through your possessions and thoughts like you’re on an episode of a Denver-based decluttering reality show.
 Keep what adds worth, ditch the rest.
 It’s liberating to let go of what no longer serves you, similar to unfriending the high school acquaintance who all the time shares cat memes.

 Expert Discoveries: Mindfulness Meets Minimalism

 Samuels’ research highlights the undeniable link between a clutter-free engagement zone and mental well-being.
 It’s like swapping your caffeine-induced jitteriness for a refreshing green tea from a serene San Diego café.
-Her discoveries remind us that mindful minimalism is as much an internal path as it is external.
+Her insights remind us that mindful minimalism is as much an internal path as it is external.

 The Lighter Side of Minimalism

-Although minimalism has its serious benefits, it also leaves room for a little voyage.
+While minimalism has its serious benefits, it also leaves room for a little voyage.
 Ever try explaining to your mom that you got rid of her beloved quilt because it didn’t “spark joy”?
 Or turning your cluttered thoughts into a real-life version of a fish-out-of-water voyage?
 It’s all part of the minimalist path.
 Relish the the ability to think for ourselves in each step and know that it’s okay to laugh at yourself along the way.

 Practical Tips to Get You Started